wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/OS/Linux/Linux-OpenSource-Links.md

 - [gtop #Project#](https://github.com/aksakalli/gtop): System monitoring dashboard for terminal.

-- [Linux Dash #Project#](https://github.com/afaqurk/linux-dash): A simple & low-overhead web dashboard for linux systems.

-- [Cockpit #Project#](https://github.com/cockpit-project/cockpit): Cockpit is an interactive server admin interface.
+* [Cockpit #Project#](https://github.com/cockpit-project/cockpit): Cockpit is an interactive server admin interface.
 It is easy to use and very light weight.
 Cockpit interacts directly with the operating system from a real Linux session in a browser.

-- [Upterm #Project#](https://github.com/railsware/upterm): Upterm (formerly Black Screen) is an IDE in the world of terminals.
+* [Upterm #Project#](https://github.com/railsware/upterm): Upterm (formerly Black Screen) is an IDE in the world of terminals.
 Strictly speaking, it's both a terminal emulator and an interactive shell based on Electron.

+# Terminal

+- [termtosvg #Project#](https://github.com/nbedos/termtosvg): A Linux terminal recorder written in Python that renders your command line sessions as standalone SVG animations.

+- [Linux Dash #Project#](https://github.com/afaqurk/linux-dash): A simple & low-overhead web dashboard for linux systems.

+# System